atuinsh/atuin/README.md

 ### Stats

-A'tuin can calculate statistics for a single day, and accepts "natural language" style date input, as well as absolute dates:
+A'Tuin can calculate statistics for a single day, and accepts "natural language" style date input, as well as absolute dates:

 ```
 $ atuin stats day last friday